 - “Drafting Purchase Orders and Other Documents of Sale,” The Michigan Business Law Journal, Vol. XIV, Issue 3 (May 1992)

 - “Article 2 Warranties and Warranty Disclaimers,” Michigan Bar Journal (March 1991)

 - “UCC 2302 Unconscionability in a Commercial Setting,” The Michigan Business Law Journal, Vol. XII, Issue 4 (October 1989)

 - “Uniform Commercial Code Recent Issues in Article 2 Law,” The Michigan Business Law Journal, Vol. XI, Issue 2 (September 1988)

 - “Commercial Litigation Between Computer Vendors and Customers,” Michigan Bar Journal (June 1987)

 - “Protecting Internal Review and Critical Self Analysis from Disclosure,” Michigan Bar Journal (August 1986)

-John serves on the Advisory Board for the Supply and Value Chain Center, Quinlan School of Business (MBA), and Loyola University-Chicago.
+John served on the Advisory Board for the Supply and Value Chain Center, Quinlan School of Business (MBA), and Loyola University-Chicago.